-In 2012, Nick Olson and Lilah Horwitz quit their jobs for a time to build a West Virginia mountain hideaway cabin, a tiny summer house made with recycled windows.
+Nick Olson and Lilah Horwitz quit their jobs for a time to build a small architecture mountain hideaway cabin in West Virginia, a tiny summer glass house made with recycled windows.
 This is the result.

 Nick is a photographer who specializes in tintypes taken with a camera he made himself.
 He currently works for a landscape company in Milwaukee, Wisconsin, designing one-of-a-kind objects and spends his off time traveling the country looking for adventure.
 Lilah works as a fashion designer.
 She has made several clothing lines, each one coinciding with the a city/place she inhabits.
 She sells her work in New York boutiques and also works for a landscaping company in Milwaukee.